Cybernetic-Ransomware/Animals_Healthcare_Application/kubernetes/README.md

 ## Home cluster bootstrap (first time)

 1. Install k3s (keeps default Traefik ingress and local-path default StorageClass).
-2. Install ArgoCD (`kubectl apply -n argocd --server-side -f .../install.yaml` — see the rehearsal section for why `--server-side`).
+2. Install ArgoCD pinned to the rehearsed version (see the rehearsal section for the exact command, the version variable and why `--server-side`).
 3. `kubectl apply -f argocd/sealed-secrets.yaml` and wait for the controller.
 4. Seal the four secrets against the home cluster into `overlays/home/sealed/`, commit to `main`.
 5. Replace `ahc.example.home` in `overlays/home/{ingress-patch,configmap-patch}.yaml` with the real